dynamic-learning/simulation-library-ideas/README.md

 Here you can
 1. Request for new simulations / libraries.
 2. Help create new simulations / libraries.
-3. Collaborate with people who are interested in creating and using interactive visualizations and simulations.
+3. Collaborate with people who are interested in creating and using simulations.

 Go ahead and create new issues or participate in the discussion of existing issues.